clementpoiret/HSF/docs/getting-started.md

 Once the environment is set up, you can install HSF using the following command:

-`pip install hsf`
+`pip install hsf["cpu"]`

 !!! warning "Hardware acceleration"
-    By doing so, HSF will certainly be limited to your CPU.
+    By doing so, HSF will be limited to your CPU.
     If you want to use a different hardware acceleration, please refer to the [page dedicated to installation details](user-guide/installation.md).